–

 I write to process my complex emotions, to pivot from pain to acceptance and to chase that ridiculous little dopamine rush every time I hit publish – that makes life worth living.

 I understand I might be writing for myself, to make sure I don’t become invisible or irrelevant to this world.
 But I want you to know that I also write for you, so I can share my ideas and provide value for you.
+I also write to add my perspective to your understanding of your life and broaden your perception of the world.
 And hope you would be able to inspire me to think differently in case we differ in our opinion.

 And if you tell me a story, trust me, I’ll find a way to repurpose it.
 It will show up somewhere, somehow, in some form.